 - One hour before dinner, divide the risen dough into 8 equal pieces.
 Roll each into a ball.
 Place each ball on a lightly floured work surface and roll out into a thin disk of about 20 cm ( 8 inches) in diameter.

 - Now assemble the pidoni.
 You’ll need to work fast so they don’t fall apart.
 Divide the filling among the 16 disks leaving a 2.5cm ( 1 inch) margin around the edge.
 Place 1 slice of mozzarella and 1/2 anchovy fillet broken in 2-3 pieces over the filling and fold the disk of dough to form a small calzone.

 - It’s time to cook them.
 Preheat the oil in a deep saucepan, until a cube of bread dropped into the oil turns golden in about 25 seconds.
-Seal the edges of the pidoni with a fork, drop them carefully into the hot oil and fry for 3-4 minutes per batch until golden.
+Seal the edges of the pidoni with a fork or pinch them together with your fingers.
+Drop them carefully into the hot oil and fry for 3-4 minutes per batch until golden.
 Drain on kitchen towel and set aside while you continue making the next batch.
 Continue until all are finished and serve.